loda-lang/loda-programs/programs/oeis/list1.md

 * [A109237](http://oeis.org/A109237) ([L09 program](109/A109237.asm)): a(n) = floor(n*coth(1)).
 * [A109238](http://oeis.org/A109238) ([L15 program](109/A109238.asm)): a(n) = floor(n*(e^2+1)/2).
 * [A109340](http://oeis.org/A109340) ([L12 program](109/A109340.asm)): Expansion of x^2*(1+x+4*x^2)/((1+x+x^2)*(1-x)^3).
+* [A109341](http://oeis.org/A109341) ([L102 program](109/A109341.asm)): Take a deck of 52 cards face-down, split it in half and flip one deck and reinsert it into the other deck such that the cards are alternatingly face up and face down.
+This sequence is the number of face-up cards after repeating this process n times.
 * [A109377](http://oeis.org/A109377) ([L09 program](109/A109377.asm)): Expansion of ( 2+x+2*x^2 ) / ( 1-2*x+x^2-x^3 ).
 * [A109438](http://oeis.org/A109438) ([L27 program](109/A109438.asm)): a(n) = 5a(n-1) - 5a(n-2) + a(n-3) + 2*(-1)^(n+1), alternatively a(n) = 3a(n-1) + 3a(n-2) - a(n-3).
 * [A109451](http://oeis.org/A109451) ([L19 program](109/A109451.asm)): a(1)=1; a(n) = smallest positive integer not already present such that a(n-1) and a(n) have a different number of 1's in their binary expansions.